doc-hollandaise/FavoritesGames/README.md

 </ul>

 <h1>Contributions</h1>
-FavoriteGames is currently closed to community contributions at this time as it is in initial development.
+FavoriteGames is currently closed to community contributions, as this app will not be developed further.